 Magdalena took part in every school musical, choir, and talent show growing up; singing, dancing, writing songs, and playing violin, but it wasn’t until she went to college at the Univiersity of British Columbia in Vancouver, BC, that she found her first vocal coach.
 With his help, she recorded her first demo, and in the fall of 2009 she moved herself to Los Angeles.
 Once in LA, Magdalena took vocal lessons, guitar lessons, attended numeorus songwriting and performance workshops, and performed live gigs around the LA area, at The House of Blues and other major venues.
 In the fall of 2014, she independently released her debut pop EP, The Diary.
 Several of the songs off of The Diary were picked up in the UK for national air play in retail stores and restaurants, and went to radio in South America.
 Magdalena has also independently produced several official music videos for her singles, which can be found on VEVO.

-Magdalena is currently in Nashville working on a new country/pop EP and two accompanying music videos, due out late 2019.
+Magdalena is currently at work completing a new country/pop EP and two accompanying music videos, coming soon.

 She continues to perform live shows while traveling, and while at home in Los Angeles and Nashville.
 Tour plans are in the works, following the release of the upcoming EP.